ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - runway with a displaced threshold that precedes the runway.
   A demarcation bar delineates a runway with a displaced threshold from a blast pad, stopway or taxiway that precedes the runway.
 A demarcation bar is 3' wide and yellow, since it is not located on the runway.

+### Airports, Charts and Publications
+- <span style="color:green"> Which is true concerning the blue and magenta colors used to depict airports on Sectional Aeronautical Charts? </span>
+- Airports with control towers underlying Class B, C, D, and E airspace are shown in blue.
+  Airports having control towers are shown in blue.
+All others are in magenta.
+Control towers are found underlying Class B, C, D, and E airspace.

+> Legend three shows that an airport beacon is represented by a star.
+Viewing either the Chart Supplements U.S. or the Sectional Chart excerpt, the star is to the east of runway 17-35.

 ### Airspace

 - Examples of activities conducted in MOAs include, but are not limited to: air combat tactics, air intercepts, aerobatics, formation training, and low−altitude tactics.